elunna/nerfhack-changelog/README.md

 * Applying a unihorn can also exercise your unihorn skill.

 Historical Note: The success rate change from SLASH'EM was experimented with, but ultimately discarded in favor of the timeout nerf.

+#### Mirrors confer reflection while carried
+* This applies to both the player and monsters.
+* While carrying a mirror in open inventory, you will benefit from reflection.
+* However, whenever a mirror reflects a ray, there is about a 50% chance the mirror will shatter.
+If you were the originator of the ray, you will be subject to a -2 luck penalty.
+If monsters cause the breakage, there is no luck effect.
+* Artifact mirrors like the Magic Mirror of Merlin are shatterproof and will resist destruction when reflecting any rays.
+* Cracked mirrors always shatter when they reflect a ray.
+* Medusa's stoning gaze always shatters mirrors that reflect her gaze.
+* Beware of nymphs since they regularly carry mirrors...
+* Applying a mirror to Medusa starts slow stoning instead of instapetrification.

 ### Gems/Stones/Rocks
 * Reduced weight of flint stones to 2 aum (xNetHack/Sporkhack)